 Charlotte Champenois, AG®

-Charlotte Noelle Champenois, a native of Denmark and a long-time resident of Utah, is accredited in Germany Northwest.
+Charlotte Noelle Champenois, a native of Denmark and a long-time resident of Utah, is accredited in Germany Northwest, Denmark, and Sweden.
 She earned a BA in Family History–Genealogy and German Studies (with minors in Editing and Scandinavian Studies) from Brigham Young University.

 She is a member of the Sacramento German Genealogy Society (SGGS) and the National Genealogical Society (NGS), and she has presented at IGGC, FGS, SGGS, RootsTech, SDGS GIG, FEEFHS, and the Family History Library.